groue/GRMustache/Guides/standard_library.md

 This would render `Bonjour`, given a French localization for `Hello` in the Localizable.string table of the main bundle.

-*Warning*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
+*Warning*: HTML-escaping is done as usual: you localize template snippets that are HTML chunks.
 There is no escaping.

 ### Localizing template content with embedded variables